RumpeIstiltskin/Elucidate-Plus/README.md

 # Elucidate Plus | Proof of Concept | Last Updated: 19th April
-This update acts as a project announcement and briefly covers the core of Elucidate Plus.
-Details and explanations for each implementation will be in the next update, as a lot is still being finalised.

 ## What is Elucidate Plus?
 Elucidate Plus is an in-game chat translator and communication software.
 It allows players to seamlessly translate in-game chat messages and type back in the language detected.
 The software itself is external but is mainly controlled through the Steam Overlay’s browser.